chibiboba/JS-120/JS 129/JS 129 study guide.md

 ##### Property Look-Up in the Prototype Chain

 - Looking up a property in the prototype chain is the basis for prototypal inheritance, or property sharing through the prototype chain.
 Objects lower in the chain inherit properties and behaviors from objects in the chain above.
 - When you access a property on an object, JavaScript first looks for an "own" property with that name on the object.
   - If the object does not define the specified property, JavaScript looks for it in the object's prototype, then if it can't find, it looks for it through the prototype chain.
   - The process continues until it finds the property or it reaches `Object.prototype`.
   - If `Object.prototype` also doesn't define the property, the property access evaluates to `undefined`.
-- So when two objects in the same prototype chain have a property with the same name, the object that's closer to the calling object takes precedence.
+- When two objects in the same prototype chain have a property with the same name, the object that's closer to the calling object takes precedence.
+  - A downstream object overrides an inherited property if it has a property with the same name.
+  - (Overriding is similar to shadowing, but it doesn't completely hide the overridden properties).

 ```js
 let a = {